DevHitori/Fiverr-Job-005/README.md

 # Welcome to CoachRiver's Mafia Bot

+## Getting started
+Run `git clone https://github.com/DevHitori/Fiverr-Job-005` in the folder you want to copy the files to

 ## How to Install
 ### Install dependencies for first time use
 + Run `Yarn` in console